 |Last year’s beautiful Poppy installation at St George’s Hall, Liverpool (Liverpool Echo)|

-My grandad was a factory worker from Scotland Road in Liverpool.
-He had never been further than days out at the seaside when he was called up for the Second World War and was catapulted into the jungle and the desert for years on end.
-He came from the land of street parties and open front doors.
+My grandad was a factory worker from Vauxhall in Liverpool.
+He had never been further than days out to the seaside when he was called up for the Second World War and was catapulted into the jungle and the desert for years on end.
+He came from the land of street parties and sing songs in pubs that you see in the black and white photo archives these days asking if anyone can put a face to a name but of course most people who’d still recognise them are long gone.
 Of entire families in one street, and standing up for the national anthem.

 It’s not vintage tea dresses and victory rolls to the soundtrack of close harmony groups.
 It’s the stench of dysentery in the jungle.
 Heat stroke in the desert.
 Gruelling physical work.
 Lack of sleep.
 Bullets fragmenting in organs.
 It’s governments playing toy soldiers with real people.
 It’s greed and it’s ego and it’s power and it’s fear.